vitorjusto/Bit-Hero/README.md

 ## Game Comcept
 - As I mentioned, this game was made to an game jam where the limitation is can only have 2 colors, so the entire game is black and white.
 Especifically, the game background is black and the objects, walls and power ups is white (with black details)
-- The theme "offering" inspired me to create an "Reverse RougeLike" game, the idea is each upgrade is actually an downgrade of any atribute.
+- The theme "offering" inspired me to create an "Reverse RougeLike" game, the idea is instead of gaining power, the player starts with full abilities and must sacrifice attributes to progress.
+Each Sacrificial Chamber forces a choice between 4 downgrades, creating tension through loss rather than gain.

  ## Techinal Decisions
  **Level Generation**
- - The level generation is simple, the game have 4 levels and each level have an collection of predefined chuncks, so the game select an level chunck randomly.
-For each 5 chunck, the game add the "Sacrificial Chamber", this chamber offers the player 4 downgrades, and the player must choose one po progress.
-And the end the game add the level boss chunk
+ - The level generation is simple, the game have 4 levels and each level have an collection of predefined chuncks, so the game select an level chunk randomly.
+For each 5 chunck, the game add the "Sacrificial Chamber", this chamber offers the player 4 downgrades, and the player must choose one to progress.
+And the end the game add the level boss chunk.

 ## Running the project
 - Godot 4.5